 The hissing didn’t last long.
 The air soon cleared and so did our heads.
 There was no point in cowering near the fence line, so we got up and made our way back toward the drum.
 We all had our shirts pulled over our noses.
 One of my friends came up beside me and, peering down at the source of the stench, said what we were probably all thinking: that was an awful lot of gas for a dead cat.
 One of the other guys grabbed a shovel and suggested that since we could be pretty sure it wasn’t toxic waste we might as well fill in the hole and be done with it.

 But surprisingly, nobody seemed ready to call it a day.
 The horror had passed as quickly as it came and all that remained was a macabre curiosity.
-It really was an awful lot of gas for a cat—or even for a dog.
+It really was an awful lot of gas for a cat.
 “Should I get the crowbar?”
 The question was out almost before I realized what I was saying.
 “Might as well,” a couple of voices replied in unison, and everyone burst into nervous laughter.

 The ring nut was even more rusted than the plug, and even with a liberal wash of WD-40 all I managed to do was strip the thing.
 Every time I pushed down on the lid for leverage a waft of death would seep out.
 Most of the guys were standing at a distance guzzling the last of the beer, laughing and cheering me on as I choked on the stench and tried to work without breathing.
 Eventually, though, someone came back with a hacksaw and we just cut the ring bolt off.

 When the bolt finally snapped, everyone pulled their shirts back up over their noses and pressed in close for the unveiling.
 I stood on the lid and peeled the drum ring off with a crowbar, then stepped back and used the crowbar to pry up the lid.
 A terrible miasma rose from the ground and we scattered once again, gagging and groaning.
 Then I picked up the flashlight and came face to face with the eternal return.